Seemingly insignificant changes in the water of an aquarium may sometimes throw the whole system off balance.

 As you can see there are more than one reasons for aquarium fish to be dying when the tank’s water becomes cloudy:

 - High Ammonia levels – Often, when a bacterial bloom is combined with fish randomly dying then it’s very likely that the cause of the mortalities is rotting organic matter in the water.

-The cloudy water could mean a fish that has recently died and gone unnoticed, or leftover food has been stuck in the substrate.
+The cloudy water could mean a dead fish has gone unnoticed, or leftover food has been stuck in the substrate.

 Dying leaves of aquatic plant matter can also cause the water to become visibly foggy.

 This will kickstart the establishment of the colonies required to oxidize the Ammonia into the much less harmful Nitrates.

 It’s worth mentioning that sometimes the Ammonia readings of the aquarium may remain at 0 while its water is still cloudy.

 This may be because there are enough live aquatic plants in the tank to take advantage of the excess inorganics (the Ammonia).

 Aquatic plants prefer Ammonia as their primary source of Nitrogen for growth and will take that over Nitrates when it is readily available.